 Your solicitor should also support you and your family during any criminal proceedings.
 You or your loved one may be asked by the police to give evidence if someone responsible for causing the crash is being charged with a crime.
 Your solicitor can advise and support you through such things and can attend court during any public trial.

-Hiring the right solicitor to pursue a claim for financial support
+Instructing the right solicitor to pursue a claim for financial support

 • The Association of Personal Injury Lawyers